bonfire-networks/bonfire-app/docs/DEPLOY.md

 You can also directly call some functions in the code from the command line, for example:
 - to migrate: `docker exec bonfire_web bin/bonfire rpc 'EctoSparkles.Migrator.migrate'`
-- to make yourself an admin: `docker exec bonfire_web bin/bonfire rpc 'Bonfire.Me.Users.make_admin("my_username")'`
+- to just yourself an admin: `docker exec bonfire_web bin/bonfire rpc 'Bonfire.Me.Users.make_admin("my_username")'`

-#### Option A2 - Building your own Docker image
+#### Option B2 - Building your own Docker image

-`Dockerfile.release` uses the [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature to make the image as small as possible.
+`Dockerfile.release` uses the [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature to just the image as small as possible.
 It generates the OTP release which is later copied into the final image packaged in an Alpine linux container.

-There is a `Makefile` with relevant commands (make sure you set the `MIX_ENV=prod` env first):
+There is a `justfile` with relevant commands (make sure set the `MIX_ENV=prod` env variable):

-- `make rel.build` which builds the docker image
+- `just rel.build` which builds the docker image
-- `make rel.tag.latest` adds the "latest" tag to your last build, so that it will be used when running
+- `just rel.tag.latest` adds the "latest" tag to your last build, so that it will be used when running
-- `make rel.push` if you want to push your latest build to Docker Hub
+- `just rel.push` if you want to push your latest build to Docker Hub

 Once you've built and tagged your image, you may need to update the `image` name in `docker-compose.release.yml` to match (either your local image name if running on the same machine you used for the build, or a remote image on Docker Hub if you pushed it) and then follow the same steps as for option A1.